-TEACH mode This mode enables point data teaching and checking close to the

-Robot using the Teach Pendant.
+TEACH mode This mode enables point data teaching and checking close to the Robot using the Teach Pendant.
 In this mode the Robot operates in Low power status.

-AUTO mode This mode enables automatic operation (program execution) of the system.

-Robot system for the manufacturing operation, and also programming, debug, adjustment, and maintenance of the Robot

-This mode cannot operate the Robots or run programs with the Safety

-Door open.

-TEST mode

-(T1) This mode enables program verification while the Enable Switch is held down and the safeguard is open.
+AUTO mode This mode enables automatic operation (program execution) of the Robot system for the manufacturing operation, and also programming, debug, adjustment, and maintenance of the Robot system.
+This mode cannot operate the Robots or run programs with the Safety Door open.
+TEST mode (T1) This mode enables program verification while the Enable Switch is held down and the safeguard is open.
 This is a low speed program verification function (T1: manual deceleration mode) which is defined in Safety Standards.

-This mode can operate the specified Function with multi-task / single-task, multi-manipulator / single-manipulator at low speed.

-(T2) This mode enables program verification while the Enable Switch is

-RC700-A option TP3 only This mode enables program verification while the Enable Switch is held down and the safeguard (including the safety door) is open.

-Unlike the TEST/T1, the program verification in a high speed is available in this mode.

-In this mode, the specified Function can be executed with multi-task / single-task, multi-manipulator / single-manipulator at high speed.
+This mode can operate the specified Function with multi-task / single- task, multi-Manipulator / single-Manipulator at low speed.
+(T2) This mode enables program verification while the Enable Switch is RC700-A held down and the safeguard (including the safety door) is open. option TP3 only Unlike the TEST/T1, the program verification in a high speed is available in this mode.
+In this mode, the specified Function can be executed with multi-task / single-task, multi-Manipulator / single-Manipulator at high speed.
+NOTE T2 mode car not be used on RC700-A Controllers complying with the UL standards.